-Clara walks through how we can recognize when under-eating has overridden our innate relationship with food, the effect yo-yo dieting has on our nervous systems, and how we change our fear narrative concerning food?
+How we can recognize when under-eating has overridden our innate relationship with food?
+What are the effects of yo-yo dieting on our nervous systems?
+How do we change our fear narrative concerning food?
 We will be discussing how to stop binge eating and when to recognize a binge may be coming on.

 How to Stop Binge Eating